defndaines/concordance/README.md

 This version is more efficient in memory, since it doesn't need to hold the whole file in memory to create the map.
-It can also store the word counts in a sorted collection, so does not incur the cost of sorting when the user has requested alphabetical ordering.
+It can also store the word counts in a sorted collection, so does not incur any additional cost of sorting when the user has requested alphabetical ordering.

 ## License